vyaspranjal33/mozsprint-repo-template/README.md

 ## Contributing

-If you are interested to contribute to the campaign then have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) documentation.
+If you are interested to contribute to the campaign then have a look at the [CONTRIBUTING.md](CONTRIBUTING.md)

 ## MozSprint